ashNotKetchup/dynamic-music-rendering/Experiments/soundSystems/boidAsInstruction.md

 these rules being....

-seperation (steer to avoid crowding local flockmates)
+separation (steer to avoid crowding local flockmates)
 alignmenet: steer towards the average heading of local flockmates
 cohesion: steer to move towards the average position (COM) of local flockmates